IgorAdamovic/ProjectManagement/README.md

 ## BackEnd

 Create database in MySql or phpMyAdmin, default name is rpo (Recognite Project Manager).
 Run a query from project_management.sql to create tables inside database.
-Users table has one user's data inserted, with admin authorization needed for login.
+Users table has one user inserted with admin authorization needed for login.

 ## Login